rosariomartone/WeatherApp/README.md

 To show the weather forecast for one day, different hours,

-Please make sure the application can perform the following

 Can take the name of the city as input
 Show the city information (Name, Region, Country, Lat, Lon, Time zone, and Current time) Shows 3 hours forecast for the city (Condition of the forecast should be enough e.g. Partly Cloudy, the 3 hours should be from Now time)